 If you are changing locations and moving interstate or overseas, it can help to include some details about this in your resume and the objective section is the perfect place to do this.
-Sometimes if an employer can see from your application that you live far away, they might discount you at first, through fear of a long, drawn out process and a start date well into the future.
+Sometimes if an employer can see from your application that you live far away, they might discount you at first.
+This can be through fear of a long, drawn out process and a start date well into the future.
 But if you already have a move date set, have family in the new location that you can stay with until you get set up or are flexible in terms of your availability, this might alleviate those concerns and could help you get a foot in the door.

 Here are some other useful details that you might like to include in your objective if you are changing locations:

-- ·The date you plan to move to the new location or the amount of time it would take you to move if you were successful in securing the role (eg. 2 weeks)
+- The date you plan to move to the new location or the amount of time it would take you to move if you were successful in securing the role (eg. 2 weeks).

-- Why you are planning to move to that specific location - candidate’s can be more appealing if they have a good reason to move somewhere or some kind of “roots” (eg. You have family there, your partner has been transferred, you grew up there and you are moving home etc.)
+- Why you are planning to move to that specific location.
+Candidates can be more appealing if they have a good reason to move somewhere or some kind of “roots”.
+(Eg. You have family there, your partner has been transferred, you grew up there and you are moving home etc.).

 - If you are available to travel for interviews and/or any specific dates that you might already be planning to be in town when you would be available for interview.
-Specifics like this could always be included in your cover letter as well, but it can’t hurt to mention it in your objective.
+Specifics like this could always be included in your cover letter as well.
+But it can’t hurt to mention it in your objective.